sandreas/m4b-tool/README.md

-      --debug-filename[=DEBUG-FILENAME]          file to dump debugging info [default: "m4b-tool_debug.log"] -f, --force                                    force overwrite of existing files --no-cache                                 do not use cached values and clear cache completely --audio-format[=AUDIO-FORMAT]              output format, that ffmpeg will use to create files [default: "m4b"] --audio-channels[=AUDIO-CHANNELS]          audio channels, e.g. 1, 2 [default: ""] --audio-bitrate[=AUDIO-BITRATE]            audio bitrate, e.g. 64k, 128k, ... [default: ""] --audio-samplerate[=AUDIO-SAMPLERATE]      audio samplerate, e.g. 22050, 44100, ... [default: ""]
+      --debug-filename[=DEBUG-FILENAME]          file to dump debugging info [default: "m4b-tool_debug.log"] -f, --force                                    force overwrite of existing files --no-cache                                 do not use cached values and clear cache completely --ffmpeg-threads[=FFMPEG-THREADS]          specify -threads parameter for ffmpeg [default: ""] --convert-charset[=CONVERT-CHARSET]        Convert from this filesystem charset to utf-8, when tagging files (e.g. Windows-1252, mainly used on Windows Systems) [default: ""]
+      --ffmpeg-param[=FFMPEG-PARAM]              Add argument to every ffmpeg call, append after all other ffmpeg parameters (e.g. --ffmpeg-param="-max_muxing_queue_size" --ffmpeg-param="1000" for ffmpeg [...] -max_muxing_queue_size 1000) (multiple values allowed)
+      --audio-format[=AUDIO-FORMAT]              output format, that ffmpeg will use to create files [default: "m4b"] --audio-channels[=AUDIO-CHANNELS]          audio channels, e.g. 1, 2 [default: ""]
+      --audio-bitrate[=AUDIO-BITRATE]            audio bitrate, e.g. 64k, 128k, ... [default: ""]
+      --audio-samplerate[=AUDIO-SAMPLERATE]      audio samplerate, e.g. 22050, 44100, ... [default: ""]
       --audio-codec[=AUDIO-CODEC]                audio codec, e.g. libmp3lame, aac, ... [default: ""]
+      --audio-profile[=AUDIO-PROFILE]            audio profile, when using extra low bitrate - valid values (mono, stereo): aac_he, aac_he_v2  [default: ""]
       --adjust-for-ipod                          auto adjust bitrate and sampling rate for ipod, if track is to long (may lead to poor quality)
       --name[=NAME]                              provide a custom audiobook name, otherwise the existing metadata will be used [default: ""]
+      --album[=ALBUM]                            provide a custom audiobook album, otherwise the existing metadata for name will be used [default: ""]
       --artist[=ARTIST]                          provide a custom audiobook artist, otherwise the existing metadata will be used [default: ""]
       --genre[=GENRE]                            provide a custom audiobook genre, otherwise the existing metadata will be used [default: ""]
       --writer[=WRITER]                          provide a custom audiobook writer, otherwise the existing metadata will be used [default: ""]
       --albumartist[=ALBUMARTIST]                provide a custom audiobook albumartist, otherwise the existing metadata will be used [default: ""]
       --year[=YEAR]                              provide a custom audiobook year, otherwise the existing metadata will be used [default: ""]
-      --album[=ALBUM]                            provide a custom audiobook album, otherwise the existing metadata for name will be used [default: ""]
       --cover[=COVER]                            provide a custom audiobook cover, otherwise the existing metadata will be used
+      --description[=DESCRIPTION]                provide a custom audiobook short description, otherwise the existing metadata will be used
+      --comment[=COMMENT]                        provide a custom audiobook comment, otherwise the existing metadata will be used
+      --copyright[=COPYRIGHT]                    provide a custom audiobook copyright, otherwise the existing metadata will be used
+      --encoded-by[=ENCODED-BY]                  provide a custom audiobook encoded-by, otherwise the existing metadata will be used
       --skip-cover                               skip extracting and embedding covers
       --output-file=OUTPUT-FILE                  output file
-      --include-extensions[=INCLUDE-EXTENSIONS]  comma separated list of file extensions to include (others are skipped) [default: "m4b,mp3,aac,mp4,flac"]
+      --include-extensions[=INCLUDE-EXTENSIONS]  comma separated list of file extensions to include (others are skipped) [default: "aac,alac,flac,m4a,m4b,mp3,oga,ogg,wav,wma,mp4"]
   -m, --musicbrainz-id=MUSICBRAINZ-ID            musicbrainz id so load chapters from
-      --mark-tracks                              add chapter marks for each track -h, --help                                     Display this help message -q, --quiet                                    Do not output any message -V, --version                                  Display this application version
+      --mark-tracks                              add chapter marks for each track --auto-split-seconds[=AUTO-SPLIT-SECONDS]  auto split chapters after x seconds, if track is too long -h, --help                                     Display this help message -q, --quiet                                    Do not output any message -V, --version                                  Display this application version